Skip to content

 Residence Permits

-There are several residence permit options besides the Golden Visa, including Residency by Employment, Residency by Family Unification, Residency by University Studies, as well as a Financially Independent Residence Permit.
+There are several residence permit options besides the Golden Visa, including Residency by Employment, Residency by Family Unification, Residency by University Studies, as well as a Financially Independent Person Visa (FIP), which is suitable for retirees and financially independent persons who can demonstrate sufficient passive income.

 How Do I Get a Greek Tax Number?